Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing.md

 - I will scan each host:

-1. First, I will scan "myself" `eve` (the machine where i logon with ssh, and it's supposes we already have compromised, but i don't know where i'm steping up, so!)
+1. First, I will scan "myself" `eve` (the machine where I logon with ssh & "gained" root privileges, it's supposed that we already have compromised that machine... but i don't know where i'm steping up, so!)

 ![image](https://user-images.githubusercontent.com/94720207/166293441-32e43138-a1b4-41b3-9bd8-667747c6dbf8.png)

-- There are some virtual Cisco Devices using a GNS3 setup for a Network Lab, and we are connected via SSH to the target, think it as a "pivot" to the cisco virtual devices configured as a network, but actually everything is just simulated inside the target machine, so we can experiment with it.
-(Beautiful work made by the author of this room! salute to you sir)
+- There are some virtual Cisco Devices using a GNS3 setup for a Network Lab, and we are connected via SSH to the target, think it as a "pivot" to the cisco virtual devices & hosts configured as a network, but actually everything is just simulated inside the target machine, so we can experiment with it.
+(Beautiful work made by the author of this room! salute to you sir).

 2. Host: `alice` (192.168.12.1) MAC Address: 00:50:79:66:68:00 (Private)
 3. Host: `bob` (192.168.12.2) MAC Address: 00:50:79:66:68:01 (Private)